TechGiovanni/Zendesk-Support-Administrator/README.md

 7. If the customer replies, the ticket shows up in the agent's own view.
 The agent receives an e-mail notification.
 8. If the agent does not update the ticket with a given time frame, the ticket is moved back to its initial view.
 9. Another agent can now pick up the ticket.

+we will simply create Zendesk triggers and a custom ticket field as well as make use of automations.

 # <h2>Installation Steps</h2>